Regional NSW offers an abundance of business opportunities and a relaxed lifestyle.

 The Regional Relocation Grant

-The Regional Relocation Grant provides eligible families with a one-off payment of $7,000 to assist with the cost of relocating from a metropolitan home to a home in regional NSW.
-See www.newlifensw.com.au for finding your ideal regional centre.
-See www.evoinvest.com.au to find the facts on doing business in the seven Evocities (Albury, Armidale, Bathurst, Dubbo, Orange, Tamworth and Wagga Wagga).
+The Regional Relocation Grant provides eligible households with a one-off payment of $7,000 to assist them with the cost of relocating from their metropolitan home to a regional home.

-The grant is administered by the Office of State Revenue.
-For more information on the program and eligibility requirements visit http://www.osr.nsw.gov.au/benefits/rrg.
+The Regional Relocation Grant scheme is administered by the Office of State Revenue (OSR).
+For details on the application process, please visit OSR’s website at: www.osr.nsw.gov.au/grants/rrg.